Sabari711/eCommerce/README.md

 # eCommerce
-I've using that packages in that application.
+I've using that packages in that application and here is the brief explanation.

 1) Bootstrap:
   Description: Bootstrap is a popular front-end framework that provides a set of pre-designed components, styles, and utilities for building responsive and visually appealing web applications.
 It includes CSS and JavaScript components, making it easier to create a consistent and modern user interface.